sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 ### Part 4: _Controller Input_

-Okay, so we know how to make things move in NES games, but the whole point of video games is having the _player_ make things happen with the controller.
+Okay, so we know how to make things move in NES games.

+But the whole point of video games is having the _player_ make things happen with the controller–that's what makes them _games_.
 Reading for controller input is surprisingly simple when developing for the NES.
 One simply just has to, every frame:

 1. Activate the controller port.
 2. Check if any of the buttons of the NES controller are pressed.
 This is done in the following order: